hpssjellis/beginner-tensorflowjs-examples-in-javascript/nodejs/README.md

-On cloud nine use these steps
+On cloud nine use these steps.
+(On your machine you may have to place "sudo" infront of each step)

 1. cd nodejs
 1. nvm install 8 (Only needed on cloud9 to insure using nodejs version 8 or above)